lapinek/platform-scripting/README.Examples.md

     * The input for the client-side data can be referenced via the `output` object.
     * The form can be submitted with the automatically provided `submit()` function.

-    > If you'd like to inspect the page content, you can further delay submission of the form or stop JavaScript execution with the good old `alert()`.
+    > If you'd like to inspect the page content, you can further delay submission of the form or stop JavaScript execution with `alert()`.

     The corresponding server-side script, used in the same authentication module, can [Access Client-Side Script Output Data](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#scripting-api-authn-client-data) via a String object named `clientScriptOutputData`.

-    A Scripted Module - Server Side script written in _JavaScript_ might look like the following:
+    A script of the `Server-side Authentication` type, written in _JavaScript_ might look like the following:

     ```javascript
     var failure = true; // 1